 The Intersection of God, Relationships & Pop Culture

-I am wife to Moses and mom to Jeremiah, Eliana and Phillip (three kids under three!).
+I am wife to Moses and mom to Jeremiah, Eliana, Phillip and Selah (aged five and under!).
 My husband and I work for the Christian non-profit organization Cru, developing New York City high school students spiritually via afterschool discussion groups, Bible studies, and one-on-one mentoring.

 Why I Started This Blog